shadowcache/Cuki-Artifact-Presto/README.md

   -Dfindbugs.skip=true
 ```

+The wss-estimation dataset is too large to upload, you can download the MSR dataset at http://iotta.snia.org/traces/block-io/388, and twitter dataset at https://github.com/twitter/cache-trace.
+We have prepare them in our EC2 machine path `~/wss-estimation/datasets`.

 ##  Steps for Evaluating Cuki
 We have automated most of the integration and launching operations of our artifact.
 You can refer to the script files in wss-estimation and presto_cuki.